-Implementation of withdraw is Wrong?
+V4: withdraw implemented incorrectly?
 (1)

 - Apparently the implementation at L11 is wrong. - Adding a positive amount to a valid (positive) account balance would not result in an invalid (negative) one. ⇒ The class invariant will not catch this flaw. - When something goes wrong, a good design (with an appropriate contract) should report it via a contract violation.